-Table 13 shows ridership and trip characteristics by city for rural local bus service, and Table 14 shows on-time performance overall.
-Data includes rides through December 13.
+Table 15 shows on-time performance overall.
+Data includes rides through December 13, 2018.
 Highlights are as follows:

 - Redmond has shown the highest demand for local bus service in 2018, with more than 22,000 rides, well over half of the rural local bus total ridership.
-Madras and Prineville each account for approximately 16% of remaining trips. - A total of 1,309 unique riders (customers) used rural local bus service in 2018.
-Each customer rode 29 times on average. - Average trip length ranges from 10 minutes in Madras, to nearly 20 minutes in Warm Springs. - ► Forty-five percent of trips were on time.
+Madras and Prineville each account for approximately 16% of remaining trips. - A total of 1,309 unique riders (customers) used rural local bus service in 2018, taking 37,910 trips.
+Each customer rode 29 times on average. - Average trip length ranges from 10 minutes in Madras, to nearly 20 minutes in Warm Springs. - ▶ 71% of trips were self-pay, while 27% of trips were Medicaid-funded or trips provided through contracts from the state of Oregon and an affordable housing provider.
+19% of riders used mobility devices. - ► Forty-five percent of trips were on time.
 More trips were late than those that arrived early.